pjotrp/bioruby-alignment/doc/bio-alignment-design.md

 An element can contain any pay load.
 If a list of attributes exists in the sequence object, it can be used.

+## Elements and CodonSequence

+Where the Sequence class is the most basic String representation of a sequence, we also have the Elements class, which allows each element in a coding sequence to carry state.

+The third list type we normally use in an Alignment, next to Sequence and Elements, is the CodonSequence (remember, you can easily roll your own Sequence type).

 ## Column

 The column list tracks the columns of the alignment.
 The requirement